 For culinary purposes, they are best enjoyed when cooked because raw ones are very tough with a bitter flavor.
 You can use them to prepare your stir-fried dishes, stews, or soups.
 If you prefer to consume them on their own, sauteing is the best way to prepare beech mushrooms.

 This uniquely beautiful fungus has a significant role in Chinese cuisine and medicine.
 As the name suggests, white jelly fungus owns a white to pale yellow hue and is relatively translucent.
 It has a jelly-like texture as well.

 They can thrive well on broad-leaved trees in Asian countries.
 They are also ideal to grow in other tropics and temperate regions like New Zealand, Australia, and South and Central America.

 In China, they regularly appear in sweet dishes, like dessert soup.
-However, their flavor is pretty bland (or tasteless) with a gelatinous texture, making it go well with other ingredients.
+Their flavor is pretty bland (or tasteless) with a gelatinous texture, making it go well with other ingredients.
 Many Chinese also believe this fungus is a good ingredient to promote longevity and health.

 Furthermore, people also use them to make cosmetic products as the fungus can boost the moisture of your skin and prevent wrinkles.

 After watching this video, you will finally understand why this mushroom is so well-loved in China.

 10. Black Poplar (Agrocybe Aegerita)

 Black poplar mushroom (Pioounno in Italian) features a crunchy texture and mellow nutty flavor.
 They grow in dense clusters with golden brown caps and long white stems.